-Pinochet: U.S. Must Prove Its Case to Get Extradition
+Pinochet: U.S. Must Prove Extradition

 CHILE, From A1

 battle that is expected once the United States formally asks for the extradition of the three former secret police officers charged with the murder of Chilean exile Orlando Letelier two year ago in Washington.